 Learning how to create lively, interesting, and in some cases funny cart abandonment emails is an essential skill to master when trying to attract those elusive buyers.

-We’ll show you some great ways to start writing the best abandoned shopping cart subject lines possible for your brand.
+We’ll show you some great ways to start writing the best abandoned shopping cart subject lines possible for your brand, based on what we see working here at Ecommerce Intelligence.

 Here’s everything we’ll cover in this detailed guide: